-The parties have agreed to establish the full-time, non-tenure track categories of Lecturer and Senior Lecturer for the purpose of performing teaching that would otherwise be done by part-time, adjunct faculty and visiting professors, and performing service functions.
-The University agrees to make available no more non-tenure track Lecturer or Senior Lecturer positions during the term of this Agreement than a number equal to 20% or 90, whichever is fewer, of all tenure-track positions in addition to the already existing twelve (12) positions in the Graduate School of Education and the School of Health and Environment.
+The parties have agreed to establish the full-time, non-tenure track categories of Lecturer, Senior Lecturer I and Senior Lecturer II for the purpose of performing teaching that would otherwise be done by part-time, adjunct faculty and visiting professors, and performing service functions.
+The University agrees to make available no more non-tenure track Lecturer or Senior Lecturer positions during the term of this Agreement than a number equal to 20% or 90, whichever is fewer, of all tenure-track no more non-tenure track Lecturer or Senior Lecturer positions during the term of this Agreement than a number equal to 20% or 90, whichever is fewer, of all tenure-track positions in addition to the already existing thirteen (13) positions in the Graduate School of Education and the School of Health and Environment.
 The parties agreed that the number of non-tenure track faculty in any department will not exceed 40% of the total number of full-time faculty in the department, but the Nursing Department will be exempt from the 40% cap until June 30, 2014.
-Effective July 5, 2011, up to 10 of the available non-tenure track Lecturer or Senior Lecturer positions may be converted to Lecturer (College Writing) or Senior Lecturer (College Writing) positions, whose responsibilities shall not include administrative service.
-Notwithstanding the provisions of Article XVI, the workload of any Lecturer (College Writing) or Senior Lecturer (College Writing) will be a maximum of four courses (12 credit hours) with only one preparation per semester, a maximum of 19 students per section, and courses and related activities scheduled not more than four days per week.
+Effective July 5, 2011, up to 10 of the available non-tenure track Lecturer or Senior Lecturer I or II (College Writing) positions, whose responsibilities shall not include administrative service.
+Notwithstanding the provisions of Article XVI, the workload of any Lecturer (College Writing) or Senior Lecturer I or II (College Writing) will be a maximum of four courses (12 credit hours) with only one preparation per semester, a maximum of 19 students per section, and courses and related activities scheduled not more than four days per week.